rammazzoti2000/tic-toc-toe/README.md

 [![Product Name Screen Shot][product-screenshot]](https://repl.it/@AlexandruBangau/tic-toc-toe)

-This is the third project of the Microverse Ruby Module
+This is the fifth project of the Microverse Ruby Module

-This is also the first project of the [Odin project curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
+This is also the first project of the Odin Curriculum ([Ruby Programming - OOP](https://www.theodinproject.com/courses/ruby-programming/lessons/oop))

+### Built With
+This project was built using these technologies.
+* Ruby
+* Rubocop
+* VsCode

 <!-- ABOUT THE PROJECT -->
-## Installation
+## Usage

 To play this game you need to:
 * have ruby installed in your computer